filecoin-project/specs/src/algorithms/crypto/randomness.md

 ## Forming Randomness Seeds

-Drand randomness entries are used as a source of on-chain randomness (see {{<sref random_seed "random seeds">}}).

-The random seed is combined with a few elements for use as part of the protocol as follows:
+The beacon entry is combined with a few elements for use as part of the protocol as follows:

 - a DST (domain separation tag)
     - Different uses of randomness are distinguished by this type of personalization which ensures that randomness used for different purposes will not conflict with randomness used elsewhere in the protocol